gregtatum/Three.js-GpuProcessor/README.md

 #Three.js GPU Processor

 A GPGPU class for Three.js.
 Create shader passes that can optionally read back 32 bit float values from the GPU.
 View index.html for usage.
-Contributitions and comments welcomed.
+Contributions and comments welcomed.
 This is my first pass at this code.

 ##Usage